fouliex/DeepRLArmManipulation/README.md

 * Any collision ends the episode.

 ### Objective 2
+#### The gripper base of the robot arm touch the object of Interest logic
 ### Reward Win and Reward loss
 * A reward(`REWARD_WIN *20`) is giving if the gripper base of the robot touch the object.
 * A penalty(`REWARD_LOSS *5`) is giving if any part of the robot touch the object.